Nebraska Revised Statute 43-1401

 Terms, defined.

-(2) Child born out of wedlock shall mean a child whose parents were not married to each other at the time of its birth, except that a child shall not be considered as born out of wedlock if its parents were married at the time of its conception but divorced at the time of its birth.
-The definition of legitimacy or illegitimacy for other purposes shall not be affected by the provisions of such sections; and
+(b) Child born out of wedlock means a child whose parents were not married to each other at the time of birth, except that a child shall not be considered as born out of wedlock if the parents were married at the time of the child's conception but divorced at the time of birth.
+The definition of legitimacy or illegitimacy for other purposes shall not be affected by sections 43-1401 to 43-1418; and

 Source